-The Association recorded a benefit for income taxes of \$1 for the year ended December 31, 2020, as compared to a benefit of \$3 for 2019 and a provision of \$0 for 2018.
+The Association recorded a provision for income taxes of \$78 for the year ended December 31, 2021, as compared to a benefit of \$1 for 2020 and \$3 for 2019.
 Refer to Note 2, Summary of Significant Accounting Policies, of the Notes to the Consolidated Financial Statements, for more information concerning Association income taxes.